taoteh1221/Open_Crypto_Tracker/README.txt

 $last_trade_cache = 1; // Minutes to cache real-time exchange data...can be zero to skip cache, but set to at least 1 minute to avoid your IP getting blocked

 $chainstats_cache = 15; // Minutes to cache blockchain stats (for mining calculators).
 Set high initially, can be strict

+$purge_error_logs = 3; // Days to keep error logs before purging (deletes logs every X days) start low, especially when using proxies

+$mail_error_logs = 'daily'; // 'no', 'daily', 'weekly' Email to / from !MUST BE SET!
+MAY NOT SEND IN TIMELY FASHION WITHOUT CRON JOB

+// IF SMTP EMAIL --NOT-- USED, FROM email should be REAL address on the website domain, or risk having email blacklisted / sent to junk folder
+// IF SMTP EMAIL --IS-- USED, FROM EMAIL MUST MATCH EMAIL ADDRESS associated with SMTP login (SMTP Email settings are further down below this setting)
+$from_email = ''; // MUST BE SET for price alerts and other email features

+$to_email = ''; // MUST BE SET for price alerts and other email features

+// For exchange price alert texts to mobile phones.
+Attempts to email text if carrier is set AND no textbelt / textlocal config is setup
+// CAN BE BLANK.
+Country format MUST be used: '12223334444|number_only' number_only (for textbelt / textlocal), alltel, att, tmobile, virgin, sprint, verizon, nextel
+$to_text = '';

+// For exchange price alert notifyme alexa notifications (sending Alexa devices notifications for free).
+// CAN BE BLANK.
+Setup: http://www.thomptronics.com/notify-me
+$notifyme_accesscode = '';

+// Do NOT use textbelt AND textlocal together.
+Leave one setting blank, or it will disable using both.

+// CAN BE BLANK.
+For exchange price alert textbelt notifications.
+Setup: https://textbelt.com/
+$textbelt_apikey = '';

+// CAN BE BLANK.
+For exchange price alert textlocal notifications.
+Setup: https://www.textlocal.com/integrations/api/
+$textlocal_account = ''; // This format MUST be used: 'username|hash_code'

+// OPTIONALLY use SMTP authentication to send email, if you have no reverse lookup that matches domain name (on your home network etc)
+// !!USE A THROWAWAY ACCOUNT ONLY!!
+If web server is hacked, HACKER WOULD THEN HAVE ACCESS YOUR EMAIL LOGIN FROM THIS FILE!!
+// If SMTP credentials / settings are filled in, BUT not setup properly, APP EMAILING WILL FAIL
+// CAN BE BLANK (PHP's built-in mail function will be automatically used instead)
+$smtp_login = ''; //  CAN BE BLANK.
+This format MUST be used: 'username|password'

+$smtp_server = ''; // CAN BE BLANK.
+This format MUST be used: 'domain_or_ip:port' example: 'example.com:25'

+$smtp_secure = ''; // CAN BE BLANK '' for no secure connection, or 'tls', or 'ssl' for secure connections.
+Make sure port number ABOVE corresponds

 // If using proxies and login is required